damianhakert/damianhakert.github.io/source/_posts/2015-04-21-gitlab-on-raspberry-pi-2.markdown

 so we can keep them up to date.
 For this we either need to cross-compile them (complex), or build them on ARM servers (hard to find).

-We welcome suggestions on this subject.
+~~We welcome suggestions on this subject.~~

+*UPDATE* Thank you for all your suggestions.
+Currently we are using Scaleway.com to build packages for Raspberry Pi 2 on Raspbian OS.

 ### Update